thegalaxykat/RISC-V-python-simulation/README.md

 Our program offers two ways of testing assembly.

-1. Test assmbly code line by line
+1. Test assembly code line by line

 2. Test an assembly code file.

 ### Line By Line
 To test assembly code line by line, simply run `python3 main.py`.
-You will be promted to type in assembly code for example `addi t0, zero, 42` will store the immediate data `42` to register t0.
+You will be prompted to type in assembly code for example `addi t0, zero, 42` will store the immediate data `42` to register t0.
 If you choose to output verbose information (by initializing as ` `), you will be able to see the entire register.

 ```
-Intruction : addi t0, zero, 42
+Instruction : addi t0, zero, 42
 PC : 0
 +----Register File----+
 |x00 | zero | 00000000|